sa4s-serc/HarmonE-tool/README.md

-# HarmonE Research Website
+# Harmonica Website

-This repository contains the website for the HarmonE research project: **"A Self-Adaptive Approach for Sustainable MLOps Pipeline Management"**.
+This repository contains the website for the Harmonica research project: **"A Self-Adaptation Exemplar for Sustainable MLOps"**.

 ## About